Federal Internet Crimes Defense Lawyer

-Most often, internet fraud charges are the result of a long-term investigation by federal agencies.
+Most often, internet fraud charges and cybercrimes are the result of a long-term investigation by federal agencies.
 You may be called in for questioning by people who are deliberately vague about what they're investigating.
 Because they know you have a lot to lose, they may try to use their power to pressure you into cooperating.

 Even if they say you aren't the target, you should politely decline to speak with them until your criminal lawyer is by your side.
 Anything you say to law enforcement can be used against you later, so it's crucial to protect your rights now.